RyanParsley/skillful-notes/slides.md

 <!--

-Markdown is great and I believe I use it effectively in the following examples, but this is not a presentation _about_ markdown.
-That's an implementation detail.
+Markdown is great and I believe I use it effectively in the following examples, but this is **not** a presentation _about_ markdown.
+That's simply an implementation detail.

-This presentation is about thinking and communicating.
+This presentation is about communicating efficiently.

 This presentation is about **crafting a narrative**.
+Using data to help you tell your story and using code to help you present and best leverage that data.

+So, this is a presentation about using code to tell a story.

-Sometimes, the words you write can be more impactful with data to back it up.
+Sometimes, the words you write can be more impactful with data to back you up.
+Maybe a table of figures will suffice, maybe you _want_ a chart.
+But you *need* data to tell the story.

+Sometimes, you start with a heap of data and you want to help tell it's story.
-Sometimes, you should hang back on the writing while you aggregate some data.
+You should hang back on the writing while you aggregate some data.
-Then mine a narrative from that.
+Then, mine a narrative from that.
+You may know there's a story to tell, but don't know what it is until after you've

-Sometimes that data needs to be massaged before it can tell any sort of story at all.

 Don't reach for a spreadsheet!

 Do not open another browser tab.

 Reach for your text editor!